Ronnie Dove: Later career

 Dove quit show business in 1989 to care for his ailing mother.
 She died in 1991, and Dove resumed performing.
-Dove continues to perform, mostly on the East Coast, and nationwide.
+Dove continued to perform, mostly on the East Coast, and nationwide.
 There have been several compilations issued on CD, including The Complete Original Chart Hits: 1964-69, available from Real Gone Music.
 Dove owns the rights to his music catalog.

 In 2018, Ronnie Dove Music reissued his 1967 album Cry album digitally, sourced from newly available tapes.
 As of 2021, all of his Diamond Records albums (including 1988's From The Heart) have been reissued digitally.

 In 2019, Ronnie’s song “Happy Summer Days” was featured in an Amazon commercial.

+Dove retired from performing in 2023, performing his final show on May 14th.

 Television

 Dove has appeared on The Ed Sullivan Show, American Bandstand, Where the Action Is, The Mike Douglas Show, The Merv Griffin Show, The Lloyd Thaxton Show, The Bob Braun Show, That Nashville Music, Nashville Now, and several other local and national television shows.
-More recently, he appeared on RFD-TV’s “Shotgun Red Variety Show” in 2013.
+More recently, he appeared on RFD-TV’s Shotgun Red Variety Show in 2013.

 In addition, he also hosted his own television show.
-“The Ronnie Dove Show” aired on several stations throughout the East coast in 1966.
-Only two episodes of the show survive (one featuring The Drifters, the other featuring Bobbi Martin) and Ronnie sells DVDs of the shows on his website as well as at some personal appearances.
+The Ronnie Dove Show aired on several stations throughout the East coast in 1966.
+Only two episodes of the show survive (one featuring The Drifters, the other featuring Bobbi Martin).
+Ronnie sells DVDs of the shows on his website as well as at some personal appearances.